There are a few measures you can take to ensure a productive Habit Check discussion. See below for details.

 When done reading the report, scroll to the very bottom and click “LAST STEP: BUILD A PLAN”.
 From there, follow the instructions, which will lead you to pick one experiment that you and your team can try to improve your motivation and performance.

-Health Checks are designed for teams to prioritize what they want to work on.
-That said, it is common for organizations to look for trends in Health Checks and think about what they can do to improve at a systemic level.
+Habit Checks are designed for teams to prioritize what they want to work on.
+That said, it is common for organizations to look for trends in Habit Checks and think about what they can do to improve at a systemic level.